fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/06.Lab 6 - Web API Design And Architecture/Lesson.md

 Presentation Layer

 This is the UI (e.g., MVC controllers, Razor Pages, Blazor, API endpoints).
 It receives input from users and sends results back.
-It depends on the Application layer but never the other way around.
+It depends on the Application layer.
+We can split this layer to backend part of application and frontend.
+Backend includes *Controllers*.

 Infrastructure Layer